AIT-Assistive-Autonomous-Systems/gazebo_ros_multiantenna_gnss/README.md

 The following parameters can be passed as children on the sdf plugin element.

 * `aux_sensor` (required): name of sensor to reference the heading to
+* `frame_name`: frame id of the published message

+To add simulated noise, configure noise on one or both of the sensors determining the positions.

+Make sure the referenced antenna link is defined before the main antenna in the SDF, since it will be queried at initialization.

 ### Publishers